sucofunk/SUCOFUNKey/doc/manual.md

 ![Play Edit Sample](images/PlayEditSample.png "Play Edit Sample")

-For *samples* these are: Velocity (will be overwritten when triggered from an external MIDI device with velocity value), panning and pitch. *Play complete* (ENCODER1) will play the whole sample, wehen triggered, *while hold* will stop playing the sample, when the key is released.
+For *samples* these are: Velocity (will be overwritten when triggered from an external MIDI device with velocity value), panning and pitch.

+ENCODER 1 (push) will toggle between normal and scratch playback.
+Scratch modes are:

+- *tape* mode uses the fader to adjust the speed of the sample playback.
+Middle position is 0, right is fast forward, left side is fast backward.
+- *vinyl* mode uses the fader to calculate the acceleration, like pushing a vinyl record back and forth. when the fader reached the edge, it can be reset to any position with the *Adjust fader position* key.
+- *DVS* mode uses the lline-in signal from a 1khz timecode signal, like the serato timecode vinyls, to scratch the sample.

 FORWARD and REVERSE (push ENCODER 2) will change the playback direction.

-ENCODER 3 (push) will toggle between normal and scratch playback.
+ENCODER3 changes the playback behaviour. *complete* always plays the whole sample. *while hold* plays the sample as long as the key is pressed.
+Bot options have a subline to define if the sample should loop or not.

 ENCODER 4 changes the assigned MIDI note (will not affect the slot position on the internal keyboard).
 Pushing ENCODER4 will set the device into the learning mode and wait for an incoming MIDI note on channel 1.
 Pushing ENCODER4 again will assign the MIDI note.
 If the note is displayed in red, the MIDI note is already assigned to another slot.
 If you save (SET) with an already assigned MIDI note, it cannot be triggered from external gear.
 Push SET to save the sample configuration.